xcjs/workstation-provision/README.md

 ### provision.*

-The primary script inside the workstation-type directory.
+The primary script inside the workstation-configuration directory.
 It calls scripts in numeric order from the sequence directory.

 ### Vagrantfile